Danish man suspected of killing five in bow-and-arrow attack in Norway | Law-Order

 - Norway

-A 37-year-old Danish citizen is suspected of killing five people with a bow-and-arrow and other weapons in the Norwegian town of Kongsberg in a rare incident of mass killing in Norway, police said on Thursday.
+A 37-year-old Danish citizen who had converted to Islam is suspected of killing five people with a bow-and-arrow and other weapons in the Norwegian town of Kongsberg in a rare incident of mass killing in Norway, police said on Thursday.
+The five people, four women, and one man were between 50 and 70 years old.
+Two people, including an off-duty police officer, were wounded in the Wednesday evening attacks.

-Two people, including an off-duty police officer, were wounded in the Wednesday evening attacks, which took place in different locations in the town, 68 km (42 miles) southwest of the capital, Oslo.
-The man, who was held in custody, had cooperated with police and implicated himself in the attacks, although he has not yet entered a plea.
+The suspect, who has not been identified, had converted to Islam and police had been worried about signs of his radicalization, regional police chief Ole Bredrup Saeverud told a news conference.
+It was too early to determine whether the attacks should be investigated as an act of terrorism, he said.

+"There were concerns over radicalization...
+Those reports were followed up," Severus said without elaborating.
+The suspect lived in Kongsberg, which is 68 km (42 miles) southwest of the capital, Oslo, and has a population of about 28,000 people.

 "He is admitting to the facts of the case," police attorney Ann Iren Svane Mathiassen told news agency NTB.
 "We'll have to see if he also pleads guilty," she later told private broadcaster TV2.